-- a) Parking shall be provided in accordance with the requirements of Chapter 17. - b) Site plan review is required for all permitted uses and Special Land Uses. - c) Site condominiums shall be regulated by Chapter 14. - d) Signs shall be regulated by Chapter 16.
+- a) Parking shall be provided in accordance with the requirements of Chapter 17. - b) Site plan review is required for all permitted uses and Special Land Uses. - c) Chapter 14 shall regulate site condominiums. - d) Chapter 16 shall regulate signs.